About the Gallery

 The gallery cooperates with many institutions, lending works to numerous exhibitions, including to the Guggenheim, Bilbao; the Whitechapel Gallery, London; the Wellcome Trust Gallery; the Hayward Gallery, London; the Barbican Gallery, London; PS1 MOMA, New York; the Metropolitan Museum, New York; SF MOMA, San Francisco; the Grand Palais, Paris; and the Venice Biennale.
 Corporate collections that have acquired works from the Gallery include Deutsche Bank; Barclays Bank, London; and Penguin Books, London.
 England & Co has sold numerous contemporary and 20th-century works to public collections, including Tate; the Imperial War Museum; the Victoria and Albert Museum; the Birmingham Museum & Art Gallery; the Museum of London; the National Gallery of Australia; the Smithsonian Institution, Washington; the Arts Council of Great Britain; and the British Museum.

-England & Co held its first formal exhibition in April 1988 in its first gallery space in Needham Road, Notting Hill.
+England & Co held its initial exhibition in April 1988 in its first gallery space in Needham Road, Notting Hill.
 In 1999, the gallery expanded and moved around the corner to an architect-designed gallery space on Westbourne Grove.
 At the beginning of 2012, the gallery began its three-year residency in Great Portland Street, Central London.
 This substantial space allowed the gallery to incorporate film screenings, performance and installation into its programme.
-Due to the redevelopment of the Great Portland Street building in early 2015, England & Co is relocating and will re-open later in the year.
-In the meantime, there will be regular online exhibitions here and collaborations with other galleries and institutions.
+Due to the redevelopment of the Great Portland Street building, England & Co is relocating.
+The gallery continues to curate exhibitions and initiate projects, with a particular focus on placing works in museum and institutional collections.